Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

 \centerline{ \Qcircuit @C=1em @R=.7em { & \ctrl{1} & \ctrl{2} & \qw & \qw & \ctrl{1} & \ctrl{2} & \qw \\ & \ctrl{0} & \qw & \ctrl{1} & \ctrl{1} & \ctrl{0} & \qw & \qw \\ & \qw & \ctrl{0} & \ctrl{0} & \ctrl{0} & \qw & \ctrl{0} & \qw } }

 \

 In all the perfect decompositions, each one of the three qubits is involved in four CNOT gates, i.e.~each combination of qubit pairs appears twice in the CNOT gates of the quantum circuit.
 There were configurations in which the same CNOT gate was repeated twice in succession, and there were configurations in which all adjacent CNOT gates were different from each other, i.e.~involved different qubits.
-It is also worth noting here that there are a total of 90 different configurations of six-CNOT-gate sequences where each combination of qubit pairs appears twice in the sequence, and the majority of these (54/90=60\%) produce a Toffoli gate.
+It is also worth noting here that there are a total of 90 different configurations of six-CNOT-gate sequences where each combination of qubit pairs appears twice in the sequence, and the majority of these (54/90=60\%) can be used to synthesize a perfect Toffoli gate.

 For the case of decomposing the four-qubit Toffoli gate into two-qubit CNOT gates, we performed calculations for up to $N=10$.
 The case $N=10$ took the equivalent of a few months of single-core computation time, which means that it was too computationally costly to go beyond $N=10$.
 The fidelity reached only about 0.9 at $N=10$, which means that a few more CNOT gates are probably needed to obtain a perfect decomposition of the four-qubit Toffoli gate.
 We note that the general-case lower bound for an arbitrary $n=4$ unitary operator is $N=61$.